beamer-bridge/beamer/docs/source/whitepaper.rst

 After L1 resolution has transferred the fill information from rollup B to rollup A, Bob can directly call ``withdraw`` on the ``request manager`` on rollup A. This will compute a ``fill hash`` and query the ``resolution registry`` for the filler address corresponding to ``fill hash``, which will return Bob's address.
-Bob will immediately be considered the winner of the challenge and receive his stake as well as Charles' stake, the tokens locked by Alice, and the fees paid by Alice for the service.
+Bob will immediately be considered the winner of the challenge and receive the challengers' stake, the tokens locked by Alice, and the fees paid by Alice for the service.

 .. mermaid::
     :caption: `L1 Resolution`